yashnaval/MachineLearning/Yash_ML_SL.md

 ### Disadvantages :-

-* Classifying big data can be challenging.
+* Classifying big data is challenging.
 * training a SL requireds lots of data & lots of time.
 * We required lots of train data for good examples.